+Qualification goals and contents of the module Learning objectives and acquired competences: The students will get acquainted with the knowledge about power systemprotec- tion concepts as well as related digital signal processing algorithms.
+The students will be able to use appropriate means as well as prepare settings of protection for any network elements and structures.

+Contents:

-- Concepts and requirements of power system protection
+Concepts and requirements of power system protection

-- Protection of particular network elements
+Protection of particular network elements

-- power lines
+• power lines

-- o transformers
+transformers

-- o generators
+generators

-- busbars
+◦ busbars

-- Digital signal processing for protection purposes
+Digital signal processing for protection purposes

-- o digital filtering
+digital filtering

-- o calculation of protection criteria
+calculation of protection criteria

-- o decision-making and logic
+decision-making and logic

-- Adaptive and intelligent protection systems
+Adaptive and intelligent protection systems

-- o adaptive and multi-criteria systems
+$\circ\;$ adaptive and multi-criteria systems

-- o artificial intelligence based systems
+artificial intelligence - based systems

-- wide-area protection concepts
+wide-area protection concepts